When the leaves start turning pretty colors and football is in full swing it’s time to winterize your mobile home.

 Check the skirting on your mobile home.
 It should be secure but not too tight that it completely stops ventilation.
 You must have a little bit of ventilation in your skirting even during the cold winter months (you’ll be closing the vents).

 Carefully examine your exterior siding and replace any missing or damaged fasteners or screws.
 Once winter arrives, make sure to shovel snow and ice away from skirting so it doesn’t get dented, which will cut off the air supply required by the furnace.

 If you could add foam board behind your skirting you could create a homemade insulated skirting.
 Insulated skirting has an R-Value of 2.7 compared to regular vinyl skirting’s R-Value of 2.0.
 One handy couple used foam board to seal under their mobile home flooring here.

 Inspect Your Furnace

-- Take a closer look at your furnace, inspecting the blower motor and vacuuming any accumulated dirt.
-Check the exhaust vent from of the furnace and clear any debris from the vent pipe and be sure to keep the roof exhaust vent clear of excess snow build-up.
+Take a closer look at your furnace, inspecting the blower motor and vacuum any accumulated dirt.
+Check the exhaust vent going out the roof and the intake vent in the floor, door, or wall.
+Clear any debris from the vent pipe and be sure to keep the roof exhaust vent clear of excess snow build-up.